opt-out-tools/opt-out/README.md

 ```
 This will run eslint on all js files and try to fix all problems it finds.
 What can't be fixed automatically will be raised as error.

+### Building for production
+To build for production, simply run `npm run build:prod`.

+The project will be bundled by webpack in production mode, and `web-ext` will build that project in to a zip file, which can be uploaded to the Mozilla Add Ons site.

 ### Adding a local pre-commit hook